 But, if you’re a HorrorFam.com reader, I’m guessing you fall into the former category. 🙂

-This post is now a downloadable infographic for easy sharing with your friends!
+This post, “Are Horror Movies GOOD for You?,” is now a downloadable infographic to make it even easier to share with your friends!

 Lauren Spear (née Tharp) is the owner of LittleZotz Writing, a super-respectable multiple award-winning website for freelance writers.
 She’s also the HorrorFam.com founder!
 Lauren grew up in the horror industry (her parents did practical special FX work for many of the horror movies you love from the ’80s and ’90s) and basically created this site so she could freely gas on about creepy stuff and stop having to pretend to be normal.